 - Obesity: Obese dogs have higher fat in their blood compared to thinner dogs.
 Plus, acute pancreatitis causes an uncontrolled breakdown of visceral fat, which is rich in unsaturated triglycerides — releasing unchained fatty acids, which in turn causes necrosis and worsening of pancreatitis.

 - High amounts of fat present in the blood: This is a condition some dog breeds are more likely to have than others, such as Miniature Schnauzers.
 A diet that is high in fat can cause high levels of fat in the blood.

 - Blunt abdominal trauma: Injuries to the abdomen, such as being hit by a car, another pet running into them, etc.

 - Certain medications or toxins: Any medication or toxin that can lead to inflammation of the pancreas can cause an issue.
-Some possible examples include some chemotherapy medications, some corticosteroid therapies, or certain antibiotics.
+Some possible examples include some chemotherapy medications, corticosteroid therapies, or certain antibiotics.
 Your veterinarian will determine what is the best medical care for your pet and advise you of any risks.
 There are household and environmental toxins such as zinc and organophosphates that have also been linked to pancreatitis.

 - Presence of other diseases: Diabetes Mellitus, chronic kidney disease

 - Infectious agents: Parvovirus, Babesia canis, upward movement of intestinal bacteria, aberrant movement of intestinal parasites

 At What Age is a Dog More Likely to Get Pancreatitis?